quicwg/base-drafts/draft-ietf-quic-transport.md

   1-RTT packets.
 A server SHOULD also send CONNECTION_CLOSE in an Initial packet.

-An CONNECTION_CLOSE of type 0x1d MUST be replaced by a CONNECTION_CLOSE of type 0x1c when sending the frame in Initial packets.
+A CONNECTION_CLOSE of type 0x1d MUST be replaced by a CONNECTION_CLOSE of type 0x1c when sending the frame in Initial or Handshake packets.
 Otherwise, information about the application state might be revealed.
 Endpoints MUST clear the value of the Reason Phrase field and SHOULD use the APPLICATION_ERROR code when converting to a CONNECTION_CLOSE of type 0x1c.

 CONNECTION_CLOSE frames sent in multiple packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.